zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 If it helps, I'm happy to acknowledge that Habryka already spent 60+ hours on the ban announcement, which evokes sympathy for him not wanting to spend any more time on this affair—but I actually think that context that helps my case, not his.
 If he spent so much time trying to craft a convincing ban announcement, and ended up with such a poor result (such that I _could_ write so many words credibly critiquing it),[^no-filibuster] I think that speaks to the underlying weakness of his case.

-[^no-filibuster]: If someone made a policy decision I strongly disliked but did a solid job of explaining why the decision made sense according to their goals (which are _ex hypothesi_ not mine), I wouldn't be able to write 20,000 words about it, because "I strongly disapprove of your rational decision because I have different goals" just doesn't take that long to say.
+[^no-filibuster]: I think some readers may be wary that a long post such as this one represents an effort to "filibuster": that the mod team did something I disliked, so I'm trying to delegitimize them throwing up a impressive-looking flood of verbiage.
+I'm denying this on the grounds that I can't fabricate wordcount without having something to say.
+(That would be bad writing, and my readers would notice in the comment section.)
+The reason this post is long is because the ban announcement is just that terrible.
+If someone made a policy decision I strongly disliked but did a solid job of explaining why the decision made sense according to their goals (which are _ex hypothesi_ not mine), I wouldn't be able to write 20,000 words about it, because "I strongly disapprove of your rational decision because I have different goals" just doesn't take that long to say.

 ----